kerfriden/blog/publications.md

 - A Bayesian extension to FEMU for Identification of spatially varying stochastic elastic properties from digital image and volume correlation measurements
 A Touminet, S Cantournet, V Fabre, P Kerfriden, Journal of Computational Physics6, 2025

--A time-discontinuous elasto-plasticity formalism to simulate instantaneous plastic flow bursts M Lamari, P Kerfriden, OU Salman, V Yastrebov, K Ammar, S Forest International Journal of Solids and Structures,	2025
+- A time-discontinuous elasto-plasticity formalism to simulate instantaneous plastic flow bursts M Lamari, P Kerfriden, OU Salman, V Yastrebov, K Ammar, S Forest International Journal of Solids and Structures,	2025